 Notes

-- Freezing: Baked cookies can be frozen for up to 3 months in an airtight container.
-Allow to defrost then warm slightly in the microwave before serving.
+- Freezing Baked Cookies: Freeze up to 3 months; thaw and warm slightly in the microwave before serving.